 After graduating high school in May 1986, Keith changed jobs and was struggling with money before his move to go to college.
 The insurance on his car was expensive, and he was anticipating having to make a $2,000 payment toward that.
 His parents didn't want him to keep the car, but he argued with them about it in the days leading up to his death.
-According to police, (WARNING: this link will take you to the full autopsy report for Keith, conducted eight years after he died, and there are graphic descriptions of the autopsy process within) Keith was hospitalized a year before his death following an argument with his girlfriend at the time.
-After the fight, he became depressed and relatives were concerned for his safety.
+According to police, (WARNING: this link will take you to the full autopsy report for Keith, conducted eight years after he died, and there are graphic descriptions of the autopsy process and the condition of his body at the time) Keith was hospitalized a year before his death following an argument with his girlfriend at the time.
+After the fight, relatives were concerned for his safety.
 He was also briefly hospitalized around the time of Cleo and Mary's divorce, but the word 'depressed' was not used at that time.
 There are conflicting opinions between Keith's family's accounts of his hospitalizations and police reports.
 The police lean harder toward Keith being depressed and/or suicidal at those times, but his family claim he was just upset and dealt with his emotions properly following these incidents.

 Two days after he disappeared, he was found in the woods behind his home in Silver Springs.